2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/shared-password.md

       templateVars: [...]  # These values are as normal
 ```

-## (Recommended) Using Dummy Authenticator with a global password
+## Using a global password

-We strongly recommend using a global password with the authenticator.
+We **only** support using a global password with this method of authentication.
 A global password is simple to distribute to a large group of people for a specific event, such as a workshop, while still locking the hub down from the public which can protect it from cryptomining abuse.

 Enable the Dummy Authenticator in the `${HUB_NAME}.values.yaml` file with the following config.